FAQ

 3) Agree Upon First Session and Schedule Plan

-5) Receive an invitation to Simple Practice Portal to complete Intake & Consent paperwork
+5) Receive an invitation to my Portal to complete Intake & Consent paperwork

 6) Invitation to proceed with therapy